Where does the name "Ulysses" come from?

 The Auckland branch of The Ulysses Club of NZ Inc. covers the area North to the northern shore of the Waitemata Harbour from Devonport to Limeburners Bay (West of Hobsonville) and through to Hobsonville Road, South to Mercer, East to Maungatawhiri and to the coast at Kaiaua.
 We are a Social Club for people who have an interest in motorcycling.
 We welcome anyone wishing to join who is over 40 years old and who holds a motorcycle licence.
 Our rules allow exceptions in special cases.

-Runs are organised on Tuesdays and Sundays, with overnight runs and other events arranged occasionally.
+Runs are organised on Tuesdays, Saturdays and Sundays, with overnight runs and other events arranged occasionally.
 Contact the Runs Co-ordinator or see the Runs List for details.
 Out of town members and visitors are always welcome to all runs and events.

 Club Night is the first Monday of every month, other than January, at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
 There are good meals for a very reasonable cost, lots of good conversation, raffles and at roughly 7:30pm there are general Club announcements and entertainment from our Sheriff.
 Bringing the bike is optional, checking out the bikes in the car park is common (almost compulsory).
 Committee meetings are at the same venue a fornight later.

 The main Auckland Branch charity run is the Auckland Rescue Helicopter Trust Charity Fundraising Ride, usually held on the second weekend of February each year.
 Approximately $300,000 has been donated since February 1996.